JackJiang1989/SolarTermToBackground/README.md

 ![Product Name Screen Shot][product-screenshot]

-In ancient China, our ancestor named solar terms with such romantic and poetry words which bring the temperature, humidity, sound, smell, taste to me when I read them.
+In ancient China, our ancestor divided a year with such romantic and poetry names that bring the temperature, humidity, sound, smell, taste to me everytime I read them.

 These breathtaking photos for different solar terms taking from countdown video in Beijing winter olympics 2022 opening ceremony.